-Note: For this option to be available, you must reserve pins for Probe in the project settings of the Libero project(Project > Project Settings > Device Settings).
+Note: For this option to be available, you must reserve pins for Probe in the project settings of the Libero project.

-Disable Digest Check - Check this box to disable all Fabric reads, such as verify digest, read digest, or reading design or programming information in DEVICE_INFO when TRSTB is low during device power up.
+Disable Digest Check - Check this box to disable all Fabric reads, such as verify digest, read digest, or reading design or programming information in DEVICE\INFO when TRSTB is low during device power up.
 You can enable Digest Check by driving TRSTB high during device power up.

-Reset to default - Click to reset the Settings to the default values.
+Reset to default - Click to reset the Bitstream Settings to the default values.

-Selected device options: This section provides a summary of the settings configured and informs the user about the expected behavior of the device with these options.
+Selected device options: This section provides a summary of the settings configured and informs the user about the expected behavior of the device.